alexisimo/ERA-SHACL-Benchmark/README.md

 2. Execute the `get_data.sh` script to process and store the knowledge graph subsets and shapes for the benchmark.
 3. Make sure you have Docker installed with admin access (or execute everything with sudo).
 4. Build the images using the `build_images.sh` script available in the engines folder.
-5. Run the features' tests script `run_test.sh` to generate the test reports.
+5. Run the test suite's tests script `run_test.sh` to generate the test reports.
-6. Finally execute the script `run_benchmark.sh` to run the benchmark.
+6. Execute the script `run_benchmark.sh` to run the benchmark.
+7. Generate the tables and figures using the scripts provided in the `analysis` folder.
+8. Finally, check the reports compliance running the `report.py` script in the analysis folder.

 ## How to use this benchmark for testing other engines
 If you want to test an additional engine or a different version create a simple CLI app following the requirements described below and build it inside a Docker image.
 Then, customize the benchmark script to include it in the list of engines to be tested in the corresponding line.